uncomplexlearning/a-level/public/markdown/cs.md

 - Recursive subroutines call themselves
 - It must have a base case (stopping condition)
-  - otherwise, it will never terminal
+  - otherwise, it will never terminate

 ## 1.2 Programming paradigms